Bhagya Vastu | Premium Astrology & Vastu Consultation

 Door Positions Main door placement in specific wall segments; internal door alignment to avoid direct line-of-sight through house Structural openings require lintel beams; misaligned doors need additional framing

-Window Sizing Larger windows in north/east; smaller in south/west; height from floor standardized Window frame procurement and installation sequencing; affect electrical conduit routing
+Window Sizing Larger windows in north/east; smaller in south/west; height from floor standardised Window frame procurement and installation sequencing; affect electrical conduit routing

-Column Grid Columns should avoid center of rooms and critical directional zones Foundation design depends on column loads; changing column positions post-foundation is impossible
+Column Grid Columns should avoid centre of rooms and critical directional zones Foundation design depends on column loads; changing column positions post-foundation is impossible

 Wall Thickness External walls thicker than internal; specific zones may require different thickness for energy insulation Material estimation (bricks, mortar); affects plinth beam design and load distribution